VanishJr/java-master-class/README.md

 # Java Masterclass

-## Completed tasks from "[Java Programming Masterclass for Software Developers](https://www.udemy.com/course/java-the-complete-java-developer-course/)" on Udemy

-Welcome to the Java Programming course completed tasks repository!
+## Welcome to the Java Programming course completed tasks repository!

-This repository contains all of the completed tasks and assignments for the Java Programming course.
+This repository contains all of the completed tasks and assignments for the ["Java Programming Masterclass for Software Developers"](https://www.udemy.com/course/java-the-complete-java-developer-course/).
 Each task is located in its own directory, named according to the task number.

 This repository serves as a reference for future reference and for other students who are taking the course.